nicholas-wan/brawlstars/README.md

 # 1. Installation
 #### 1.1 Software
 - Download `Anaconda3` from https://www.anaconda.com/products/distribution.
 Install with all the default paths. <b>*Important*</b> make sure to select add conda to PATH
 - Download `Chromedriver` from https://chromedriver.chromium.org/getting-started.
 Ensure it matches your Google Chrome version.
 Recommended to update google chrome to latest version as well.
+Put chromedriver in the same path as this file.
 - Create a `Github` account https://www.github.com/
 - Install `git` for windows from https://git-scm.com/download/win
 - Install `wkhtmltopdf` from https://wkhtmltopdf.org/downloads.html.
 Add `/wkhtmltopdf/bin` to PATH in your environment variables (e.g `C:\Program Files\wkhtmltopdf\bin`)